 While it is true that many people are willing to pay several thousand dollars for French Bulldog puppies today, a reputable breeder also has to consider what they will do if the new owner returns the puppy (which sometimes will happen).

 Responsible breeders retain lifetime responsibility for each puppy they breed.
 And since French Bulldogs tend to come with extra health-related veterinary expenses, not every owner ends up being able to afford their care.

 So you will need to carefully think through how prepared you and your wallet are to take on the responsibility of breeding your French Bulldog.

 And while it might seem like this only applies to female Frenchies, many breeders maintain their own breeding pairs at their kennel.

 If this describes you, then you will have double the expense of maintaining two breeding dogs in tip-top condition as well as the expense of whelping, rearing the puppies, marketing to prospective owners, screening the owners, and more.

 This is why French Bulldog breeders often say they are in it for the true love of the breed and not for profit.
-For people who love these dogs, they are all in and just want to produce the healthiest puppies for the continuation of the breed itself.
+People who love these dogs, are all in and just want to produce the healthiest puppies for the continuation of the breed itself.